spkcspider/spkcspider/README.md

 * Address Data have to changed only on one place if you move.
 This is especially useful if you move a lot Also if you travel and want to buy something on the way.
 * Signing of Data possible.
+* Privacy: private servers are easily set up (only requirement: cgi), compatible to tor
+* Travelling: don't expose your life to untrusted thirdparty, no client side storage except sessions and "recently used"-feature of browser

 # Installation

-This project can either be used as a standalone project (clone) or as a set of reusable apps (setup.py installation).
+This project can either be used as a standalone project (clone repo) or as a set of reusable apps (setup.py installation).

 spkcspider.apps.spideraccounts: user implementation suitable for the spiders, you may want to use your own user model